Amazing Kids Triathlon

 16. Foul language or other unsportsmanlike conduct directed at race officials, police, volunteers, medical personal, rescues, spectators and other athletes is strictly forbidden and may result in disqualification.

-17. Participants must wear a proper triathlon/bicycle apparel (Athlete’s torso must be covered all time) and during the entire race.
+17. Participants must wear a proper and bicycle apparel and during the entire race.
 Half Zip open is all right.
 Any athlete without TOP, will result in a DNF (Did not finish).

 18. The timekeeping will be carried out by an electronic timing system.
 All the participants (according to the category) will receive a timing device that includes a sensor, for timekeeping.
 This timing device will be used to control the race at various points on the route and to provide race timing for each participant.